 What should be described?

-When content is presented visually, the brain extracts important information from various elements such as the setting, colors and textures, the appearance of the characters, their facial expressions, movements, actions, and gestures.
+When content is presented visually, the brain extracts important information from various elements such as the setting, colours and textures, the appearance of the characters, their facial expressions, movements, actions, and gestures.
 The brain interprets this information and forms its opinion based on the sensory impressions.

 Audio description aims to achieve the same effect by providing this important information to people who cannot see the content.
 It allows them to form a comprehensive picture of the visual presentation.
 Therefore, sounds that cannot be precisely identified should also be described.